 Capital is debit or credit?

-Overview of Capital
+Meaning of Capital

 Capital refers to the financial resources of a business that are used to pay for its operations.
 The financial assets invested in the business by the owners form a part of the capital.
 It includes cash or cash equivalents, plant, machinery, etc.

-Generally, There are four types of capital:
+Generally, there are four types of capital:

 • Debt Capital: The capital that is acquired by borrowing from banks or other financial institutions is called debt capital.
 It is to be repaid along with interest at a certain percentage of the loan.